bentormey/bitcoin/metcalfe.md

 > My theory of why **debt driven infrastructure spending** lowers time preference in a tweet: The **greater the debt driven infrastructure spending**, the more likely it is to **create** value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.

 What part of that was dependent on "hard money"?
 Precisely nothing.
 That means the concept doesn't meaningfully capture the essential features of the underlying.

+You could also plant date trees, wait 20 years, and have successfully transmitted value to the future.

 It should be obvious that discounting can _never_ explain the time-dependent properties of money because discounting itself is an attempt to fix the lack of time-dependent dynamics in traditional economics.
 In other words, without understanding ergodicity you can't hope to properly model this concept.